Healthy Chocolate Peanut Butter Fudge DIY Protein Bars

 Texture?
 Amazing.
 Almost brownie-like, it tasted as if it were baked!
 These are fudgy, even straight out of the fridge.
 At room temperature, they are much softer and even more fudgy, but for some reason I prefer them on the cold side.
 All your preference, though.

-At only seven ingredients and $1.39 a bar, I can tell these Healthy Homemade Chocolate Peanut Butter Fudge Brownie Protein Bars are going to be my new staple bars.
+At only 8 ingredients and $1.06 a bar, I can tell these Healthy Chocolate Peanut Butter Fudge DIY Protein Bars are going to be a new staple.
 These are the perfect snack, sans the guilty aftertaste.
 Enjoy!

 ^^ Does that look like a fudge brownie or what?
 Totally worth that arm workout, yes?